-Inverurie Environmental Improvement, a registered charity, is very active in the town centre, winning a Keep Scotland Beautiful award in 2020 in recognition of their efforts alongside other groups in the town.
+Inverurie Environmental Improvement is very active in the town centre, winning a Keep Scotland Beautiful award in 2020 in recognition of their efforts alongside other groups in the town.

-Good places encourage children to play and allow adults to enjoy leisure and sporting activities.
+Good public places and facilities encourage children to play and allow adults to enjoy leisure and sporting activities.
 Opportunities for play and recreation can improve the quality of our lives and our health.